(Last updated on November 2nd, 2022)

 Winner: Adobe Premiere Pro.
 Because of Premiere’s large user base, the demand for specialized third-party plugins is through the roof, allowing many developers to actually make money producing these plugins, many of which are free of charge to drive interest in other plugins.
 And because of this, Premiere Pro is the clear winner of the plugin category.

 While Filmora offers many effects and features in the program, they can be monotonous and overused.
 Effects that you see on many videos out there like light leeks and fancy-looking transitions can almost be not fancy when they become overused.
 And many of the effects in Filmora fit this mold, unfortunately.

 That being said, these Filmora effects are super easy to use and can drastically improve your project.
 However, if you want access to real and customized effects, you won’t find as much of that here.
 For those limitations, we’re taking off a point.

 Not to overdo the plugin situation, Premiere Pro also has many totally customizable effects in the system.
 These include motion tracking to track an object and replicate the motion onto another object or layer and warp stabilization which takes shaky footage and smooths it.
 Warp transition can also be used to take handheld footage and make it appear as if it was shot on a tripod and vice versa.

 Premiere Pro also offers a wide array of audio effects that allow you to normalize levels, improve audio quality by removing background sounds and static, and change pitch to fit a different tone.
-Because of these audio and video effects and features, Premiere Pro is the winner of the effects category.
+Because of these audio and video effects and features, Premiere Pro get a perfect score.